matcha-ai/matcha/docs/engine/chain/README.md

 produces its outputs and side effects.
 For running chains, use [Executors](engine/chain/executors).
 However, it is common to modify the chain in some way (e.g. simplify it) before running it.
-A function that modifies a chain is called a `Pass`.
+A function that e.g. modifies a chain is called a `Pass`.
 Matcha provides several pass functions for functionally simplifying chains or adding functionalities to them.
 [Read more](engine/chain/passes).